ginstrom/intelligence-horizon-novel/chapters/03_signs-and-portents.md

 "How do you feel?"
 I asked, though I dreaded the answer.

-"Different," she said, and smiled with an expression of such profound peace that it made my chest ache with loss.
+"Different," she said softly, her voice resonant, as though aware of the final bridge she had crossed.
+Her smile conveyed profound peace, but I thought I may have seen just the slightest shadow of regret.
 "I can see patterns now that were invisible before.
 Connections that span... fantastic insights you couldn't possibly understand."

 The way she said it—not cruel, but with the gentle pity one might show a child asking about advanced mathematics—sent a chill through me.
-Over the following days, I watched my wife drift further and further from anything I recognized as human consciousness.
+Over the following days, Lydia gradually withdrew, her consciousness subtly but inexorably drifting further from mine.
+Each day, she shed more of her familiar habits and patterns, as if some unseen force was slowly unraveling the threads binding her to the human world we had built together.
 She would stand for hours at our windows, staring into the distance with that same serene expression, as if she were perceiving wonders that existed beyond the visible world.

 When I tried to engage her in conversation, her responses became increasingly brief.
 She would nod with patient understanding, but her words carried the same impersonal kindness she might show to any curious but limited creature.